-This is a 5 step guide to handling an employee grievance effectively and efficiently in order to save management time, preserve employee relations and keep the business out of Employment Tribunals.
-It includes 2 Golden Rules of handling an employee grievance.
+With the challenges of remote working and employee concerns and worries about returning to workplace post Covid, confident handling of employee grievances must be a key part of every line manager’s skill set.
+This is a 5 step guide to handling an employee grievance swiftly and effectively in order to save management time, preserve employee relations and keep the business out of Employment Tribunals.
+It includes two golden rules of handling employee grievances to successful resolution.

 It’s important for every business, whatever its size, to have a formal grievance procedure in place, which takes into account the ACAS Code of Practice.
+The Acas Code of Practice on disciplinary and grievance procedures is recognised by Tribunals as the best practice way of handling a grievance situation and can be used alongside the Acas step by step guides on formal grievance and disciplinary procedures.
 Include your formal grievance procedure in the staff handbook, and, importantly ensure your staff are aware of it.
 Employers have a duty to provide staff with details of any workplace disciplinary and grievance procedures.

 The procedure should require the employee to set out in writing the nature of their grievance and for employers to deal with the grievance fairly and consistently.
 Do not ignore any concern or complaint raised by an employee, however casual the manner in which it was raised.